 At its core, ActivitySim is an advanced activity-based travel demand model.
 It also includes a state-of-the-practice population synthesizer.
-Importantly, it will be in use by at least five agencies and three universities in the United States in 2021.
+ActivitySim is currently in use or under development by over 10 agencies and at least 3 universities in the United States.
 These uses demonstrate that ActivitySim has progressed beyond the developmental phase and offers agencies the tools they need to plan for the future.

 Like previous activity-based models, ActivitySim offers more advanced capabilities when compared to standard trip-based models.
 Most of these capabilities stem from the fact activity-based models use a disaggregate simulated population rather than aggregate trips to forecast travel.

 As described in Activity-Based Travel Demand Models: A Primer, activity-based models feature “explicit representation of realistic constraints of time and space, as well as the linkages among activities and travel both for an individual person and across multiple people in a household.”
 The result?
 More realistic travel estimates and policy responsiveness.